-I have worked in a variety of settings, including a student counselling service, a hospital outpatient counselling service, and within the voluntary sector.
-Whilst I can work with a wide range of concerns, I have extensive experience working with people with physical health concerns and conditions, such as cancer, burns scarring, skin conditions, facial palsy, disfigurement and disability.
+I have experience working with a wide range of concerns, including depression, anxiety, stress, low self-esteem, gender and identity issues, relationship difficulties and bereavement.
+I also have extensive experience working with people with physical health concerns and long-term medical conditions, such as cancer, burns scarring, skin conditions, facial palsy, disfigurement and disability.

 I have provided some more information about these different theoretical approaches in the FAQ section if you want to know more.

 I have experience working face-to-face with individuals, as well as providing counselling online, by email and over the telephone.